s-munro/front-end-1/README.md

 * [x] modal for terms
 * [x] no data render on load my project length === 0
 * [x] unauth component on visit page without auth
+* []  add stripe api and some sort of 'fund' option for funders?